 While the earliest EMDR treatments used guided eye movement, subsequent studies have demonstrated that bilateral stimulation using audio or tactile stimulation can also be effective.
 EMDR is endorsed as an effective form of therapeutic trauma treatment by the American Psychiatric Association, the World Health Organization, and the US Department of Defense.

-Denise and Caelen both have completed basic and advanced trainings in EMDR.
+Denise has completed basic and advanced trainings in EMDR.
 They do a

 comprehensive assessment to determine if EMDR is an appropriate clinical tool.
 Clients are provided with education about the protocol as well as ongoing dialogue regarding what to expect during and following EMDR sessions.
 Clients are taught strategies for creating and utilizing internal resources for self-calming and emotional regulation.
 Trauma memories are not erased but the emotional “charge” around the trauma is effective neutralized; replaced with an adaptive and often empowering emotional response.

 Hypnosis is a deepened state of relaxation allowing the body and mind to focus and concentrate.
 Hypnosis is completely safe.
 A person in a hypnotic state has complete control over his/her experience.
 People who have experienced hypnosis describe it to be a very pleasant and relaxing experience.